-POEME (Portrayal of Ephemeral Movement Experiences) is a mobile website (https://poeme.iat.sfu.ca) that interprets movement data into insightful, witty and whimsical poetry.
+POEME (Portrayal of Ephemeral Movement Experiences) is a mobile website (https://poeme.iat.sfu.ca) that interprets human movement into insightful, witty and whimsical poetry.
+I created POEME in collaboration with Ethan Soutar-Rau to explore new methods of classifying the nuances of movement experiences through poetry and to better understand the relationship between words and movement.

 POEME: A Poetry Engine Interactive Installation